← Back to All States

 The Leaderboard Disparity

 When comparing 35 representative cities (10k+ residents) in Connecticut, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
 Waterbury leads this 35 representative cities (10k+ residents) set, but the lead is relative rather than dominant.
-Its Paw Score Grade of C- suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Connecticut.
+Its move-fit grade of C- suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Connecticut.
 Greenwich lands at the bottom with a D, where sparse vet coverage, climate stress, or housing friction create a visibly weaker dog-ownership outlook.

 The Hidden Pet Tax